BoukayouaLoubna/kafka-market-stock/README.md

 ### Start Kafka Consumer :

--Open a new terminal window and SSH into your EC2 instance:
+Open a new terminal window and SSH into your EC2 instance:
 ```sh
 cd kafka_2.12-3.3.1
 ```